"What would Jesus do?": KiD X Explains Why He Quit SA Hip Hop Industry

 KiD X reveals plans to become a producer

-KiD X explained that he is still active in the SA Hip Hop industry but he’s working on sharpening his craft as a beat maker.
+KiD X explained that he is still active in the SA hip hop industry but he’s working on sharpening his craft as a beat maker.
 He said:

-“I'm now also looking to like really sharpen my, from a production standpoint so the making of Beats.
+“I'm now also looking to like really sharpen from a production standpoint so the making of beats.
 Even like mixing and mastering, but the mixing and mastering I've really just put at an arm’s length.
 The beats are probably like the main priority that I'm actually actively knocking out.
 Right now, I rap on call.”

 Source: Instagram

-SA reacts after KiD X reveals reasons for leaving SA Hip Hop industry
+SA reacts after KiD X reveals reasons for leaving SA hip hop industry

 @uCELIMPILO said: